tim-day-387/monte-carlo-python/README.md

 This code implements card-playing AI using modern AI/machine learning techniques.
 This was the solo final project for a graduate AI course.
 The basic implementation (built earlier in the course) for the card game player is in the rollouts-python repository.

+The card game that the AI players play, is a monster-themed variation on the game [Hearts](https://en.wikipedia.org/wiki/Hearts_(card_game)#Preliminaries_2) aptly called Monster.

 # Using the Code

 Download or clone the repository and install the packages listed in the 'requirements.txt' file.
 The Cython modules must be built using the command:\